awsdocs/amazon-rds-user-guide/doc_source/USER_PostgreSQL.S3Import.md

       + File path – The file path locates the file in the Amazon S3 bucket\.
       + AWS Region – The AWS Region is the location of the Amazon S3 bucket\.
 For example, if the S3 bucket is in the US East \(N\.
 Virginia\) Region, use `us-east-1`\.
 For a listing of AWS Region names and associated values, see [ Regions, Availability Zones, and Local Zones ](Concepts.RegionsAndAvailabilityZones.md)\.

-      To find how to get this information, see [View an object](https://docs.aws.amazon.com/AmazonS3/latest/gsg/OpeningAnObject.html) in the *Amazon Simple Storage Service Getting Started Guide*\.
+      To find how to get this information, see [View an object](https://docs.aws.amazon.com/AmazonS3/latest/gsg/OpeningAnObject.html) in the *Amazon Simple Storage Service User Guide*\.
 You can confirm the information by using the AWS CLI command `aws s3 cp`\.
 If the information is correct, this command downloads a copy of the Amazon S3 file\.

       ```
       aws s3 cp s3://sample_s3_bucket/sample_file_path ./